FabioCalcinelli/James/README.md

 - repack

-Takes all the files xyz_name_nonumber_N.xyz, with N included in numbers, and packs them in a single coordinates file.
-Note: numbers can be given as a space separated list within '' (ex.
-'1 2 4 5 12') or as a '-' separated interval (es 5-10).
-In the second case, it includes the extremes.
->>> python james.py repack xyz_name_nonumber numbers coordinates_file

-- rmsd

-Takes all the files xyz_name_nonumber_N.xyz, with N included in numbers, and packs them in a single coordinates file.
+Takes all the files xyz_name_nonumber_N.xyz, with N included in numbers, and packs them in a single coordinates file.\
 Note: numbers can be given as a space separated list within '' (ex.
 '1 2 4 5 12') or as a '-' separated interval (es 5-10).
 In the second case, it includes the extremes.
 >>> python james.py repack xyz_name_nonumber numbers coordinates_file